yal067/cse15l-lab-reports/Lab2.md

 5. The value of split is still "=" in type of String, as this method is mainly for spliting the Query by "=".
 Then, by creating a Stringlist-parameters, the string "s" before "=" in Query part becomes an element in parameters at index 0, and the string "How are you?" after "=" becomes an element in parameters at index 1.
 6. The value of equals is still "s" in type of String, because this method is mainly for checking whether the Query is in a supporting form.
 Therefore, if the element in parameters at index 0 equals "s", then the element "How are you?" in parameters at index 1 will be used in the next line of codes under if statement.

-(Based on above stpes, once the form of url passes two if statements, then through different methods, the extracted String element "How are you?" from url in parameters at index 1 will be added to an empty string```words``` in a new line).
+Based on above stpes, once the form of url passes two if statements, then the extracted String element "How are you?" from url in parameters at index 1 will be added to an empty string ```words``` in a new line.

 7. The value of start in port becomes the Integer.parseInt(args[0]) based on the input.